goreleaser/goreleaser/www/docs/customization/ko.md

 cached.

 !!! warning
-    Ko only runs on the publish phase, so it might be a bit hard to test — you might need to push to a fake repository (or a fake tag) when playing around with its configuration.
+    Ko only runs on the publishing phase, so it might be a bit hard to test — you might need to push to a fake repository (or a fake tag) when playing around with its configuration.

 ```yaml
 # .goreleaser.yaml